A new restaurant has opened in town and all you see on your Instagram is your friends trying out this new place.

 - Encourage people to share your business on social media.
 If you have a product, give it exceptionally attractive packaging.
 If you have a venue, create a whole wall where people can pose for their photograph with your business name in the shot.
 Because social media is visual, do whatever you can to make your business a visually sharable product.
 Design has become more important than ever.

 - Use influencer marketing selectively.
 A few well-placed blogs or Instagram posts from an influencer can encourage other people to use and share your business.

 - Simply say that everyone is doing it.
 If you had a super busy opening night, show pictures of your business looking extremely busy.
 If 20,000 people have already downloaded your app, tell people.
 Big brands aren’t afraid to say that their product is ‘The UK favourite’, so why are small businesses afraid to use such fighting talk?

 - Ask people to share your business or to give you a review.
 There is a local business which will give you a free can of pop if you give them a review on Trip Advisor.
 Most people will review or share your business if you simply ask them.
 Part of being a marketer is realising how easy it is to prompt people into action.

 Do not underestimate the bandwagon effect!
 This technique is basically responsible for making people decide to smoke their first cigarette.
 The best thing about it is it’s a very easy technique to use, so if you aren’t mindfully using it, you’re missing out.

-Category: Blog, Marketing General, Social Media
+Category: Marketing General, Neuro Marketing, Persuasion Techniques, Social Media